 For many cyclists, breaking through the 100 mile barrier opens up a whole new world of long distance cycling.
-Kieron Yates, a two time finisher of 1200km Paris-Brest-Paris, joins Jack Thurston to talk about the allure of going the distance, with advice from a handful of members of the global randonneuring scene.
+Kieron Yates, a two time finisher of the 1200km Paris-Brest-Paris ride, joins Jack Thurston to talk about the allure of going the distance, with advice from a handful of members of the global randonneuring scene.
 For more on randonneuring in the UK, check out Audax UK’s calendar of events.